RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FastRelaxMover.md

 ### Caveats

 - Although the [[relax application|Relax]] can read a movemap from the `-in:file:movemap` option, the RosettaScripts mover ignores it.
 Instead you must use the `<MoveMap>` syntax described above.
+- cartesian: To enable Cartesian minimization (i.e if you get the `ERROR: Scorefunction not set up for nonideal/Cartesian scoring`) you must set `cart_bonded` to 0.5 and `pro_close` to 0.0.

+### Symmetry

+FastRelax is fully symmetry compatible and no special considerations are needed.

 ### Deprecated behaviours